nomic-ai/gpt4all/README.md

 * https://gpt4all.io/models/ggml-gpt4all-j.bin (md5sum 5b5a3f9b858d33b29b52b89692415595) An commercially licensable model based on GPT-J and trained by Nomic AI on the v0 GPT4All dataset.
 * https://gpt4all.io/models/ggml-vicuna-7b-1.1-q4_2.bin (md5sum 29119f8fa11712704c6b22ac5ab792ea) An non-commercially licensable model based on Llama 7b and trained by teams from UC Berkeley, CMU, Stanford, MBZUAI, and UC San Diego.
 * https://gpt4all.io/models/ggml-vicuna-13b-1.1-q4_2.bin (md5sum 95999b7b0699e2070af63bf5d34101a8) An non-commercially licensable model based on Llama 13b and trained by teams from UC Berkeley, CMU, Stanford, MBZUAI, and UC San Diego.
-* https://gpt4all.io/models/wizardLM-7B.GGML.q4_2.bin (md5sum 99e6d129745a3f1fb1121abed747b05a) An non-commercially licensable model based on Llama 7b and trained by Microsoft and Peking University.
+* https://gpt4all.io/models/ggml-wizardLM-7B.q4_2.bin (md5sum 99e6d129745a3f1fb1121abed747b05a) An non-commercially licensable model based on Llama 7b and trained by Microsoft and Peking University.
+* https://gpt4all.io/models/ggml-stable-vicuna-13B.q4_2.bin (md5sum 6cb4ee297537c9133bddab9692879de0) An non-commercially licensable model based on Llama 13b and RLHF trained by Stable AI.

 ## Contributing